Minecraft Data Packs / Mob

 - New enchantment: Resonance.
 This is a goat horn enchantment only obtainable from Illager Leaders or Pillager Outposts.
 When a horn enchanted with Resonance is used, all Illagers within a 32/64/128 block radius, depending on level, will be highlighted.

 Moreover, I believe many of us can agree on one thing: Woodland Mansions in the vanilla game have underwhelming loot.
 Prior to the addition of Illager raids, they were the only place to find Totems of Undying; now that these are renewable, there isn't much point in visiting these rare structures.
 For such an enormous structure potentially rich with lore implications, it is a shame that mansions are seldom sought after.
-Because of this, I took the liberty of making a couple of tweaks: Woodland Mansions not only have better loot, but they are now home to four new exclusive enchantments and three Rare Charms.
+Because of this, I took the liberty of making a couple of tweaks: Woodland Mansions not only have better loot, but they are now home to four new exclusive enchantments and three Rare Active Charms.
 With these additions, the trouble of finding and fighting through a mansion will hopefully be worthwhile.
 More items are planned to be added in the future, so stay tuned!

 Known Issues